Dr. Sutherland brought biodynamics to us 70 years ago, which is a story of love’s journey that never ends.

-* Unwavering Presence: You are able to be with increasing degrees of intensity, intimacy, and paradox.
+* As Unwavering Presence, you can be with increasing degrees of intensity, intimacy, and paradox.

-There are many more indicators in Stillness Chapters 6-9.
+There are many more indicators in Stillness Chapters 6-9 and in the Appendix charts.
 The above is what minimally must be present at the same time before assuming that a tide may be present.
 Again, living tides are extremely complex; they do not appear in one dimension.

-You cannot think or imagine tides into existence by naming them like a mantra, so a tide is not evoked by talking about it, and you cannot shift into a tide or Dynamic Stillness at will, except in your mind, as fantasy by which you create a virtual tide that does not exist.
+You cannot think or imagine tides into existence by naming them like a mantra; a tide is not evoked by talking about it, and you cannot shift into primary respiration by visualization, or yield to Dynamic Stillness at will, ... except in your mind, as fantasy by which you create a virtual tide that does not exist.

 Whole-body breathing tides are beyond the perceptual capacity of your brain, only your heart perception can sense tides by synchronized entrainment while you are in neutral.

 Tides are subtle experiences, an invisible fluid within a fluid, yet at the same time, they are extremely powerful.